Ikutaro Kakehashi: Ace Tone

-In 1960, Kakehashi founded Ace Electronic Industries Inc. In 1964, he developed the first fully transistorized electronic drum instrument, the R1 Rhythm Ace, which was exhibited at Summer NAMM 1964.
+In 1960, Kakehashi founded Ace Electronic Industries Inc. In 1964, he developed the first fully transistorized electronic drum instrument, the R1 Rhythm Ace, which was exhibited at the Summer NAMM Convention in 1964.
 It was a push-button device that was manually hand-operated in a manner similar to modern electronic drum pads.
-It was not commercialized in North America, however, due to its lack of automated preset rhythms.
-This led to him beginning work on a fully transistorized electronic rhythm machine.
-In 1967, Kakehashi patented the "Automatic Rhythm Performance Device" drum machine, a preset rhythm-pattern generator using diode matrix circuit, a drum machine where a "plurality of inverting circuits and/or clipper circuits are connected to a counting circuit to synthesize the output signal of the counting circuit" and the "synthesized output signal becomes a desired rhythm".
+It was not commercialized in North America due to its lack of automated preset rhythms, so Kakehashi began work on fully transistorized electronic rhythm machine.

+In 1967, Kakehashi patented the "Automatic Rhythm Performance Device" drum machine, a preset rhythm-pattern generator using diode matrix circuit, a drum machine whereby a "plurality of inverting circuits and/or clipper circuits are connected to a counting circuit to synthesize the output signal of the counting circuit" and the "synthesized output signal becomes a desired rhythm".
 Ace Tone popularized the use of drum machines, with the FR-1 Rhythm Ace finding its way into popular music starting in the late 1960s.

 Roland

 In 1972, Kakehashi founded the Roland Corporation, and led it for four decades.
-While rival companies Moog and ARP targeted professional musicians and academics, Kakehashi, who had no musical training, wanted to appeal to amateurs and hobbyists, and focused on miniaturization, affordability, and simplicity.
-The company went on to have a big impact on popular music, and did more to shape electronic music than any other company.
+While their rival companies Moog and ARP targeted professional musicians and academics, Kakehashi, who had no musical training, wanted to appeal to amateurs and hobbyists, and focused on miniaturization, affordability and simplicity.
+Roland had a major impact on popular music and had more influence on electronic music than any other company.

 At Roland, he continued his work on the development of drum machines.
 Roland's first drum machine was the Roland TR-77, released in 1972.
 After Kakehashi realized microprocessors could be used to program drum machines, Roland launched the CR-78, the first microprocessor-driven programmable drum machine, in 1978.
 These 1970s Roland drum machines were used in disco, R&B, rock, and pop songs from the early 1970s to the early 1980s.

 During the 1980s and 1990s, Roland released several instruments that have had a lasting influence on popular music.
 Roland launched the TR-808, the first fully programmable drum machine, in 1980.
 Kakehashi deliberately purchased faulty transistors that created the machine's distinctive "sizzling" sound.
 Although it was not an immediate commercial success, the 808 was eventually used on more hit records than any other drum machine and became a cornerstone of the emerging electronic and hip hop genres.

 In 1994, Kakehashi founded the Roland Foundation and became chairman.
 In 1995, he was appointed chairman of Roland Corporation.
 In 2001, he resigned from the position and was appointed as special executive adviser of Roland Corporation.
 In 2002, Kakehashi published an autobiography, I Believe in Music.
 His second book, An Age Without Samples: Originality and Creativity in the Digital World, was published in 2017.